shivam-mnnit/movie-recommendation-system/README.md

 ## Usage

-Once you have your dependencies installed via pip, run the script in terminal via
+Once you have your dependencies installed via pip, run the script in terminal via-

 python recommender.py